LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Evaluation

 \section{Evaluation}

-To evaluate \toolNameSmall{} comprehensively, we conduct the research questions focusing on four key perspectives.
+To evaluate \toolNameSmall{} comprehensively, we conduct the research questions focusing on five key perspectives.
 First, we assess the effectiveness of \toolNameSmall{} in generating functional test cases for mobile applications in real-world industrial scenarios and compare \toolNameSmall{} with baseline approaches.
 Second, we investigate the specific contributions of different techniques within \toolNameSmall{} through an ablation study.
 Third, we evaluate the robustness of \toolNameSmall{} by examining whether its performance remains consistent across various underlying foundation models.
 Fourth, we analyze the efficiency of \toolNameSmall{} and the baselines.
+Fifth, we analyze the generalizability of \toolNameSmall{} on new applications.
 Details are as follows.

 \textbf{RQ1:} How effective is \toolNameSmall{} compared with the baselines?

 \textbf{RQ2:} How do \toolNameSmall{}'s main techniques affect the GUI test generation?

 \textbf{RQ3:} How robust is \toolNameSmall{} across different foundation models?